 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-Reasons to prefer the Fujifilm GFX 50S:
+Advantages of the Fujifilm GFX 50S:

 - More detailed LCD: Has a higher resolution rear screen (2360k vs 1040k dots).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.